NVIDIA/Megatron-LM/examples/inference/README.md

 * We call  [mcore_engine](../../megatron/core/inference/engine/mcore_engine.py) **generate()** function with all our input prompts.
 * The scheduler in the engine will add these prompts to [active requests](../../megatron/core/inference/inference_request.py) till we hit max batch size, and then it will put the rest in waiting requests.
 * The engine will then run till all requests (waiting + active) are completed
-    * The active requests are passed into  **generate_output_tokens_all_steps()** of the text generation strategy .
+    * The active requests are passed into  **generate_output_tokens_static_batch()** of the text generation controller .
     * This function uses the [model_inference_wrappers](../../megatron/core/inference/inference_model_wrappers/abstract_model_inference_wrapper.py) **prep_model_for_inference()** , and then runs an auto regressive loop
     * In the auto regressive loop the inference wrappers **get_batch_for_context_window()** is called to get the required input, which is passed into the **run_one_forward_step()** method, which takes care of calling the appropriate (PP, TP) model forward methods to get the output logits
     * The output logits are synchornized across all ranks for PP Models
-    * The text generation strategy then samples from these logits and obtains the log probabilities based on the common inference parameters.
+    * The text generation controller then samples from these logits and obtains the log probabilities based on the common inference parameters.
     * The input prompt tokens are updated with the results a
-    * The **update_generation_status()** of the text generation strategy is called to check which of the prompts have completed generating , what the generation lengths are etc.
+    * The **update_generation_status()** of the text generation controller is called to check which of the prompts have completed generating , what the generation lengths are etc.
     * Finally after the inference loop, the result is detokenized and stored back into the inference requests.
 The status of these requests are marked as completed.
-    * We then use the schedulers **update_requests_pool_with_result()** to update the requests pools. (i.e) Completed requests are put into the completed request pool and the waiting requests are added into the active request pool
+    * We then use the schedulers **update_requests_pool()** to update the requests pools. (i.e) Completed requests are put into the completed request pool and the waiting requests are added into the active request pool

 <br>

 #### 3. Customizing The Inference Pipeline
 The following guide will walk you through how you can customize different parts of the inference pipeline.
 Broadly there are three levels at which you can customize the pipeline.
 * **Inference engine** - Highest level of customization.
 (Currently we support MCore Engine).
 Change this if you completely want to add your own way of running inference.
-* **Text generation strategy** - Extend this if you want to customize tokenization, text generation, sampling, detokenization etc.
+* **Text generation controller** - Extend this if you want to customize tokenization, text generation, sampling, detokenization etc.
 * **Inference Wrapped Model** - Change this if you just want to support a new model
 * **Modify Inference Parameters** - Change this to update top_p, top_k, number of tokens to be generated, temperature etc.